B’nai B’rith Perlman Camp

 Note: Early Arrival for West Coast teens ONLY—If you need to arrive early and stay in Newark the night before Kallah begins, BBYO will make reservations at a hotel near the airport.
 Staff will bepresent in the hotel that evening.
 Please book your flight to arrive at Newark in the late afternoon or early evening (please no arrivals after 7 PM).
 These arrangements are made on a reservation-only basis at the participant's cost, and you must notify Sabrina Moore that a hotel is required by emailing [email protected].
 The fee for this is $130.

-Departure: Please book all flights to depart after 2 PM on August 6; If you are picking your teen up at Perlman Camp, please arrange to have transportation by 9:30 AM.
+Departure: Please book all flights to depart after 2 PM on the last day of the program; If you are picking your teen up at Perlman Camp, please arrange to have transportation by 9:30 AM.

 A Perlman Summer combines International Leadership Training Conference (ILTC) and International Kallah for a total of six weeks at B’nai B’rith Perlman Camp for learning, leading and self-exploration.
 At both ILTC and Kallah, you’ll have all the fun of summer camp—Maccabiah (color war), time at the pool, lake, ropes course, archery, and Shabbat under the stars—but during a Perlman Summer, you’ll double that fun!
 The Perlman Summer also includes an all-day field trip, additional laundry service, and down time, all supervised by BBYO staff at no extra cost.
 Don’t miss out on the ultimate BBYO Summer Experience!